JaydenXsoe/JaydenXsoe.github.io/_writing/2025-05-24-report-qagi-consciousness-ai-alignement.md

+---
+layout: post
+title: "Report: QAGI, Consciousness, and Alignment"
+date: 2025-07- 16:30:00 -0400
+---

 Quick Conclusion: **FREE WILL DOES EXIST, HOWEVER WE MUST ACT QUICKLY!**

+I can choose my choices, and also If I expand far enough, I can create the circumstances for the choices I do not have a choice of choosing in the moment.

 Assumption: If this tech does have that much control, then assume that any form of online manipulation can occur as well, however it will be